carlosccb/carlosccb.github.io/tfs/index.md

 ### Ordinal Classification

 Ordinal classification is a ML task which tackles a problem where there is an inherent order in the classes to predict.
 The goal is to leverage the information given by the ordering of the classes to improve the training and inference when new samples are presented.
-The main trait that sets it apart from nominal classification is that the misclassification error is not the same among any pair of classes, the error increases with the distance among classes.
+The main trait that sets it apart from nominal (normal) classification is that the misclassification error is not the same among any pair of classes, the error increases with the distance among classes.

 The common characteristics to any ordinal classification problem are:
 * Discreet classes